 As the procedure introduced in Ref.\cite{Oka96} is semi-analytical, in 2016, we suggested an analytical procedure to study the pentaquark states \cite{WangZG-Penta-EPJC-2016-70}.
 For a correlation function $\Pi(p^2)=\Pi_{-}(p)$, at the hadron side, we obtain the spectral densities through the dispersion relation,

 where the subscript $H$ denotes the hadron side, then we introduce the weight function $\exp\left(-\frac{s}{T^2}\right)$ to obtain the QCD sum rules at the hadron side,

-where the $s_0$ are the continuum threshold parameters and the $T^2$ are the Borel parameters.
-We separate the contributions of the negative parity pentaquark states from that of the positive parity pentaquark states unambiguously \cite{WangZG-Penta-EPJC-2016-70}.
-The calculations in the QCD side are analytical as we do not set $\vec{p}=0$.
+where the $s_0$ are the continuum threshold parameters.
+We separate the contributions of the negative parity pentaquark states from that of the positive parity ones unambiguously \cite{WangZG-Penta-EPJC-2016-70}.
+The calculations at the QCD side are analytical as we do not set $\vec{p}=0$.